Day 1: Athens, Acropolis, Evening in a Taverna

-After fortifying ourselves with this rich, aromatic delight, we will continue on our tour.
-As we sample and sigh over the treats that Athenians enjoy every day, we’ll gain insight into the recipes, traditions, and cooking methods passed down through the ages.
+As we sample the treats that Athenians enjoy every day, we’ll gain insight into the traditions, and cooking methods passed down through the ages.
 Mouth Watering delicacies, both sweet and savory, will serve as our informal lunch today.
-Our movable feast will consist of such iconic Greek foods as olives, traditional pastries, and pies, Greek souvlaki, Loukoumades, epic Greek charcuterie, luscious cheeses, dry foods, nuts, and the ever-present Greek coffee.
-It is truly an unforgettable experience of tastes and unmatched epicurean discoveries.
+Our movable feast will consist of such iconic Greek foods as olives, traditional pastries, and pies, Greek charcuterie, Cheeses, and the ever-present Greek coffee.

 This afternoon we board our flight to the Island of Naxos.
-Once there, we’ll transfer to our accommodations and settle in to prepare for our evening candlelight dinner, on the beach.
-Our traditional Greek dinner will feature the fresh catch of that day.
+Once there, we’ll transfer to our accommodations and settle in to prepare for our evening dinner, on the beach at a typical tavern.
+Our traditional Greek dinner will feature local dishes and wine.

 Day 3: Discover Naxos with a local

 Naxos is the largest in a group of Greek islands known as the Cyclades.
 Today we’ll explore the small, friendly villages of the island of Naxos, with a local guide.
 The villages offer a visitor a picturesque view of iconic Greek life.
 Warm and welcoming locals, rugged landscape, and white and blue stucco buildings set against a backdrop of the Aegean Sea, as blue as a summer sky, while fishing boats troll the waters for the daily catch.

 We’ll pay a visit to the Olive Museum, where you’ll have an opportunity to shop.
 This is a wonderful place to purchase olive oil to take home with you.

 After this very full day, you can enjoy your evening at leisure.
-Set your own pace as you stroll along the marina, dine in a local restaurant, or get lost among the Nations among the white alleyways, browsing the unique shops exhibiting local artisans’ wares.
+Set your own pace as you stroll along the marina, dine in a local restaurant, or get lost among the white alleyways, browsing the unique shops exhibiting local artisans’ wares.